OpenNebula/docs/source/advanced_administration/high_availability/ftguide.rst

 The overall state of a virtual machine in a failure condition will show as ``failure`` (or ``fail`` in the CLI).
 To find out the specific failure situation you need to check the ``LCM_STATE`` of the VM in the VM info tab (or ``onevm show`` in the CLI.).
 Moreover, a VM can be stuck in a transition (e.g. boot or save) because of a host or network failure.
 Typically these operations will eventually timeout and lead to a VM failure state.

-Independent from the nature of the failure or if the VM is stuck, there are 3 recovery operations:
+The administrator has the ability to force a recovery action from Sunstone or from the CLI, with the ``onevm recover`` command.
+This command has the following options:

-- **Success**, the operation has been confirmed to succeed (e.g. the VM has actually booted on the hyper visor).
-OpenNebula will update the VM status accordingly.
+- ``--success``: If the operation has been confirmed to succeed.
+For example, the administrator can see the VM properly running in the hypervisor, but the driver failed to inform OpenNebula of the successful boot.
-- **Retry**, the operation can be re-tried after a problem has been manually recovered (e.g. send again the boot order after bringing up a host again).
+- ``--failure``: This will have the same effect as a driver reporting a failure.
+It is intended for VMs that get stuck in transient states.
+As an example, if a storage problem occurs and the administrator knows that a VM stuck in ``prolog`` is not going to finish the pending transfer, this action will manually move the VM to ``prolog_failure``.
-- **Interactive Retry**, In some scenarios where the failure was caused by an error in the Transfer Manager actions, each action can be rerun and debugged until it works.
-Once the commands are successful, a **success** should be sent.
+- ``--retry``: To retry the previously failed action.
+Can be used, for instance, in case a VM is in ``boot_failure`` because the hypervisor crashed.
+The administrator can tell OpenNebula to retry the boot after the hypervisor is started again.
-- **Fail**, will set the VM on failure to manually fix the infrastructure.
-Once the problem is fixed the VM can be recovered with any of the two previous operations.
+- ``--retry --interactive``: In some scenarios where the failure was caused by an error in the Transfer Manager actions, each action can be rerun and debugged until it works.
+Once the commands are successful, a ``success`` should be sent.
+See the specific section below for more details.

 Note also that OpenNebula will try to automatically recover some failure situations using the monitor information.
+A specific example is that a VM in the ``boot_failure`` state will become ``running`` if the monitoring reports that the VM was found running in the hypervisor.

 Hypervisor Problems
 -------------------